Scarcrux/cisc3140_lab8/README.md

 # CISC 3140 Lab 8

 Checks if an input string is a palindrome, returns a boolean value.
-Stores the string in a list, reverse the string in list form, checks if string is empty, and compares lists for equivalency.
+Stores the string in a list, reverses the string in a new list, and compares the lists for equivalency.

 ; use: (palindrome "string")
 ; returns: #t if true, #f is false